TheFifthRider/fate-slash-fate/docs/quick-ref.md

 2. Hostile Invokes on your Character/Consequence Aspects, paid with Fate Points
 3. Concede from a conflict

+??? question "Fate Point FAQ"

+    ...
     **Q: If my refresh is full, can I still earn FP?**
 	Yes!

 	**Q: Session ended in the middle of combat.
 Do I get my FP back?**
 	No!

 	**Q: Does it cost anything to refuse a Compel?**
 	No; you are already losing out on the offered Fate Point.

 	**Q: How many FP does the GM get?**
 	One for each PC in the scene, shared by all NPCs.

 ## Aspects & Command Seals

+??? question "Aspects & Command Seals FAQ"

 	**Q: What's a Boost?**
 	A single-use Aspect, always free to invoke.

 	**Q: How many Free Invokes can I use at once?**
 	As many as you want.

 	**Q: Can I use Free Invokes from different Aspects at the same time?**
 	Yes

 	**Q: Can I use a Fate Point with Free Invokes?**
 	Yes, but only one.

 	**Q: What happens when I use a Command Seal?**
 	* Create an Aspect named after the Command
 	* Aspect gets 2 Free Invokes
 	* Aspect can be invoked for +3 instead of +2

 ## Combat